EtherealEngine/etherealengine-docs/docs/manual/04_host/03_devopsDeployment/03_DOSetup/0_intro.md

+# Ethereal Engine on AWS
+In this section you will learn how to setup Ethereal Engine with DO.

+> Note:
+The value `RELEASE_NAME` referenced throughout this guide is the name of the deployment
+e.g. `dev` or `prod` and `DO` stands for  `Digital Ocean`

 ## Create DO Kubernetes cluster with four nodepools
 You will first need to create a DO Kubernetes cluster cluster to be able to install the EE onto it.
 There are three different ways in DO with which you can create a kubernetes cluster, these are as following.
 * Using DO CLI called ```doctl```.